 Maryland Power Wheelchairs

 At Freedom Mobility, we offer cutting-edge power wheelchairs with rear-wheel, front-wheel, or mid-wheel technology.
 Whether you live in Hanover, Laurel, Baltimore or Columbia, we can help you select a power wheelchair that fits your lifestyle and meets your mobility needs.
 With state-of-the-art design and customized builds, we can provide the best solution available.
-All wheelchairs include custom fitting by an Assistive Technology Professional (ATP) certified consultant.
-We carry power chairs from Invacare, Pride Mobility, Drive Medical, and Golden Technologies.
+Most wheelchairs can be custom fitted by an Assistive Technology Professional (ATP) certified consultant for a nominal fee.
+We carry power chairs from Invacare, Pride Mobility, Drive Medical, Golden Technologies, and more!

 How to Compare Power Wheelchairs

 Power wheelchairs are a large category of mobility equipment that includes many different types of devices.
 Not all power wheelchairs look, feel and handle the same way.
 As you are shopping around, look at these important characteristics to compare different models:

 - Type and style of seat